Emulating Quantum Interference with Generalized Ising Machines: Complex Energy Functions for Quantum Gates

-\textbf{Stoquastic Hamiltonians:} In this paper we focus on GQC which is based on unitary transformations ${U}\propto \exp{(-i {H}})$.
-In this case the energy functions are rarely real since that requires the elements of the ${U}$ matrix to be all real and positive, which is seldom the case.
+Before moving on, we want to note that in this paper we focus on GQC which is based on unitary transformations ${U}\propto \exp{(-i{H}})$.
+In this case, the energy functions are rarely real since that requires the elements of the ${U}$ matrix to be all real and positive, which is seldom the case.
 However, our approach is also applicable to adiabatic quantum computing (AQC) based on $\exp{(-\beta {H})}$ which can often have purely real and positive elements leading to purely real energy functions.
 Such Hamiltonians are classified as stoquastic (see for example, \cite{bravyi2006complexity}) and can be emulated with standard BM's.
 Non-stoquastic Hamiltonians requiring complex BM's form a special subset of all problems of interest in AQC, while in GQC many problems belong to this category.

-Interestingly, in one respect GQC is simpler than AQC because the GQC evolution operators are naturally built out of the product of few (typically 1 and 2) q-bit operations.
+Interestingly, in one respect GQC is simpler than AQC because the GQC evolution operators are naturally built out of the product of few (typically 1 and 2) qubit operations.